ME-NET-PROJECT/ozone_prediction/README.md

 ## Overview

 The models in this repository are designed to predict ozone levels using data collected from environmental monitoring stations.
+The predicted ozone values usually range from 1 to 238 µg/m³ (micrograms per cubic meter), as per AURN standards.
 The primary models implemented are:

 - **LSTM (Long Short-Term Memory)**
 - **Bi-LSTM (Bidirectional Long Short-Term Memory)**